-How can I find my competitors’ affiliates?
+How can I find my competitors’ affiliates and reach them myself?

 Your competitor's affiliates make money by sending traffic to the selling site and getting a commission from any sales that come from those referrals.
 To do this, the affiliates link to your competitor's landing page (or product page), and that means that those are technically inbound links to your competitor's site.
 When we look into those links, it tells us who the affiliates are, and you can find all of that info in just a few clicks.

 We’re going to use SpyFu's backlinks tool for this job.